Nevenall/Shift-X/src/System/00 Quickstart.md

 ### Transition Activities

 Between action sequences is a period of transition where heroes often travel to new locations and have the chance to do things like recover stress or gather information.
-However, the more transition activities the team persues, the more dice the GM will add to the villain's next engagement roll.
+However, the more transition activities the team pursues, the more dice the GM will add to the villain's next engagement roll.
 This is the driving tension of *Shift-X* and is quite different from the slowly building tension of *Blades in the Dark*.

 ## Powers